bernardlau171/COMP3335-project/SoftwareDevTeam security training/step4.md

 .

-Now, let's set Up Kubernetes SSO with SAML:
+Now, let's watch the set up of Kubernetes SSO with SAML:

 ![sso](./assets/sso.gif)